Horbenkodev/hugo-blog/content/posts/building-desktop-app-with-electron/index.md

 After executing it, `/dist` directory will appear in our root folder.
 In this directory you will find `.dmg` file for installing the app (there you will also find our totally working app).

-<iframe width="auto" height="315" src="https://www.youtube.com/embed/3j1tglx1n5w" frameborder="0" allowfullscreen></iframe>

-As we have specified `asar: false` we can see all our source files inside the app:
+As we have specified `asar: false` we can see all our source files inside the app.

-<iframe width="auto" height="315" src="https://www.youtube.com/embed/RbzScZoYdVQ" frameborder="0" allowfullscreen></iframe>

 ## Chapter 11: Add React/Redux